michaeljoshuaramos/notes-on-react/working-with-events-and-state/README.md

 1. Retain the data between renders.
 1. Trigger React to render the component with new data (re-rendering).

-The useState Hook provides those two things:
+The `useState` Hook provides those two things:

 1. A state variable to retain the data between renders.
 1. A state setter function to update the variable and trigger React to render the component again.

-When you call useState, you are telling React that you want this component to remember something.
+When you call `useState`, you are telling React that you want this component to remember something.

 ## State vs. Props

+- State is internal data owned by the component.
+Props are external data owned by the parent component.
+- State can be updated by the component itself.
+Props are read-only.
+Props cannot be modified by the component receiving them.

+**Note:** Whenever a piece of state is passed as a prop, when that state updates, both components are re-rendered - both the component owning the state and the component receiving the state as a prop.

 **[⬆ back to top](#table-of-contents)**